15 Points you should know if you plan to have Weight Loss Surgery in MéxicoDownload Ebook

 Unlike other methods which are also in demand by patients, the gastric sleeve has not made use of huge marketing investments from medical companies such as other procedures involving the placement of devices like as the gastric balloon or gastric band.

 The popularity of the sleeve gastrectomy may be said to have won it "on its own" thanks to the great benefits that offers and the low rate of complications in the short, medium and long term when compared with other more invasive procedures such as gastric bypass or duodenal switch.

-But like any other surgical procedure in bariatric surgery, has its advantages, which we can discuss at another time, as well as its disadvantages or side effects.
+But like any other surgical procedure in bariatric surgery, has its advantages, which we can discuss at another time, as well as its disadvantages or gastric sleeve side effects.
 We really do not believe that they should be seen as disadvantages because they are situations or changes that are completely controllable and manageable.
 In addition, when placing on a scale these advantages and disadvantages, the positive aspects are much more in favor of the decision to undergo this procedure full of benefits.

-These side effects are related to changes that are natural consequences of manipulation and changes made to the structure of the gastrointestinal tract.
+These gastric sleeve side effects are related to changes that are natural consequences of manipulation and changes made to the structure of the gastrointestinal tract.
 But most of these side effects are associated with poor patient compliance of the doctor's instructions.
-Which in many cases is not the patient’s fault but from surgeon itself who does not provide information on how to prevent such side effects in a timely or appropriate manner.
+Which in many cases is not the patient’s fault but from surgeon itself who does not provide information on how to prevent such gastric sleeve side effects in a timely or appropriate manner.

 This is why we insist that no matter who you decide to choose as your surgeon for your gastric sleeve operation, you should make sure that he/she provides adequate monitoring and all "weapons" necessary to prevent or combat the side effects.

 We could classify the gastric sleeve side effects in two types: the ones related to the procedure itself and the ones related to inadequate guidance from your surgeon.